microprediction/endersgame/endersgame/attackers/README.md

 $$ E[x_{t+k}] <  x_t - \epsilon $$

-- In all other cases, return zero to indicate no opinion.
+- In all other cases, the attacker should zero to indicate no opinion.

-The constant $\epsilon$ is game dependent.
+The constant $\epsilon$ is game dependent and analogous to a proportional trading cost.

 ## How Attackers Are Judged